reanderson89/jfsjd-final-project/task-01/README.md

 ### Step 2:

-Create an account on <a href="https://moqups.com/" target="_blank">Moqups</a>
+Use <a href="https://wireframe.cc/" target="_blank">Wireframe App</a> to build your layouts.
+No account needed, take screenshots of your layouts before erasing them.

 ### Step 3: Create your App Wireframes!

-In this step, we'll create the wireframes of your the project you selected.
+In this step, we'll create the wireframes of the project you selected.
 Make sure you read the acceptance criteria on the **results** section before you start designing.
 Ask the instructor if you have any questions!

 > #### Useful Resources for this step